Fraud Is Evolving Faster Than Banks. AI Is the Way to Catch Up.

 Google’s biggest worry?
 Search volume decreasing for the first time ever.

 Google isn’t standing still, either.
-It’s been a firm in search mode in the past year, rolling out major AI search initiatives:
+It’s been firm in search mode in the past year, rolling out major AI search initiatives:

-But there is a deeper issue:
+But there is a deeper issue.

 Google’s business model could be disrupted by these very innovations.

 Google depends largely upon the revenue generated through search ads and estimates that 85% of its revenue stems from them.
-The issue though, is that people interacting with the ads have begun to change with the advent of AI.
-Because AI generated answers exist, the need to click on the ads is significantly lowered.
+The issue, though, is that people interacting with the ads have begun to change with the advent of AI.
+Because AI-generated answers exist, the need to click on the ads is significantly lowered.

 Risk Calculation: It has been estimated that Google could potentially miss out on $10 billion worth of annual revenue if they endeavor to replace regular search engines with AI ones.